UltiRequiem/Python-UltiSnippets-VSCode-extension/README.md

 ![](img/python.gif)

-This Extension has more than 1000 of the most used snippets by python developers.
+This Extension has more than 1000 of the most used snippets by Python developers.
 If you want to have more information about each snippet you can go to the [official page of this extension](https://eliazbobadilla.github.io/Python-UltiSnippets-VSCode-Extension).

 ## Snippets